Congratulations to the UF Hall of Fame Winners 2024!

 The 1998 NSCAA/adidas National Coach of the Year after leading the four-year old Gator soccer program to that season's national title, Burleigh also was tabbed as the SEC Coach of the Year five times (2012, 2010, 2008, 2000 & 1996).
 Twenty-two Gators claimed 37 United Soccer Coaches All-America honors and Danielle Fotopoulos was the 1998 Honda Award winner as national player of the year.
 SEC Player of the Year accolades were claimed by 11 players 15 times.

-Content from https://floridagators.com/news/2024/4/17/general-2024-uf-athletic-hall-of-fame-class-announced.aspx
+Content and photos from https://floridagators.com/news/2024/4/17/general-2024-uf-athletic-hall-of-fame-class-announced.aspx

 GAINESVILLE, Fla. — A storied group of Gators is set to be inducted into the 2024 UF Athletic Hall of Fame class, the University of Florida F Club and Gator Boosters announced on Wednesday.